With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

-Learn MoreArizonas Children Association is a mental health clinic in Santa Cruz County, AZ, located at 1860 North State Drive, Suite 6, 85621.
-Arizonas Children Association provides outpatient treatment and telemedicine/telehealth.
-Arizonas Children Association offers behavior modification, individual psychotherapy and cognitive behavioral therapy to children / adolescents, young adults and adults.
+Learn MoreArizonas Children Association is one of mental health facilities in Santa Cruz County, Arizona, located at 1860 North State Drive, Suite 6, 85621 zip code.
+Arizonas Children Association provides telemedicine/telehealth and outpatient treatment.
+Arizonas Children Association provides trauma therapy, individual psychotherapy and behavior modification to adults, children / adolescents and young adults.
 Arizonas Children Association also supports transitional age young adults and people with trauma.
-Additional services offered at Arizonas Children Association include family psychoeducation, suicide prevention services and case management.
+Additional services provided at Arizonas Children Association include case management, suicide prevention services and family psychoeducation.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.